immerjs/immer/readme.md

 ## Producing `undefined` using `nothing`

-So, in general one can replace the current state by just `return`ing a new value from the producer, rather than modifying the draft.
+So, in general, one can replace the current state by just `return`ing a new value from the producer, rather than modifying the draft.
 There is a subtle edge case however: if you try to write a producer that wants to replace the current state with `undefined`:

 ```javascript